 IN THE SPOTLIGHT

 8 Change Makers

 Leaders and luminaries convene at Rosen Hotels & Resorts.

 BEHIND THE SCENES

 10 Inside Rosen

 A glimpse into the world of Rosen Hotels & Resorts, plus insider tips from hotel concierges.

-PROFILE

 14 Building a Dream

 Harris Rosen reflects on his climb from humble beginnings to the top of the hotel industry ladder and discusses why philanthropy is the key to meaningful success.

-GIVING BACK

-22 Heroes in Our Midst
+GIVING BACK 22 Heroes in Our Midst

-Corporate Social Responsibility is alive and well-even for companies on a budget.
+Corporate social responsibility is alive and well-even for companies on a budget.

-ENVIRONMENT

 26 Culture of Conservation

 From launching eco-expeditions to converting used cooking oil into fuel, environmental stewardship is a way of life at Rosen Hotels & Resorts.

 ON THE COVER

-Photographer Norma Molina captures Harris Rosen, owner of Rosen Hotels & Resorts, enjoying the sunshine by the pool at Rosen Shingle Creek.
+Photographer Norma Molina captures Harris Rosen, owner of Rosen Hotels & Resorts, in the portico at Rosen Shingle Creek.

-(CLOCKWISE FROM LEFT) @UNIVERSITY OF CENTRAL FLORIDA MARKETING; @SIMON HARE; @DAN HIGGINS PHOTOGRAPHY

-Where style and sophistication meet.